 And that was just -- oh.
 Yeah.
 That was beyond stressful, having to work part-time, doing a full-time, you know, degree was crazy.
 I don't know how single mothers can do it with more than one kid.
 I managed to do it one kid.
-Like, if you have more than one kid and was barely enough to take care of, like, the rent and bills.
-I think the last year of my degree, I had to take a -- I took a part-time job with Service Canada just to

-1 you're working part-time and going to school full-time, you 2 know, you have my respect.
+Like, if you have more than one kid and you're working part-time and going to school full-time, you know, you have my respect.
 But yeah.
-That was insane for 3 me.
-Throughout my whole degree, I actually prided myself 4 on not having to apply for student loans because of the 5 lack of money there was that the government gave for this 6 PSSP program 7 MS. TIAR WILSON: Yeah.
-8 MS. CHANTEL HENDERSON: because I 9 learned later it had to do with the 2 percent cap on 10 education.
-And the money that I they allotted me for 11 living expenses was barely enough to cover my bills and 12 rent, like I said.
-So I had to apply for a lot of, like, 13 scholarships, bursaries, awards, and over those four years, 14 I managed to remain debt-free.
-I managed to not have to 15 get a student loan.
-I did get one student loan, but 16 because I ended up getting the three three awards soon 17 after, I ended up repaying that, like, within a week of 18 that.
-19 So I managed to get through my my 20 bachelor's degree debt-free and winning, probably, like, 21 \$20,000 in scholarship money over those four years, just 22 to, like, support me and my daughter that the band I wasn't 23 able to help with my living expenses.
-24 MS. TIAR WILSON: Yeah.
+That was insane for me.
+Throughout my whole degree, I actually prided myself on not having to apply for student loans because of the lack of money there was that the government gave for this PSSP program --

+MS. CHANTEL HENDERSON: -- because I 8 9 learned later it had to do with the 2 percent cap on 10 education.
+And the money that I -- they allotted me for 11 living expenses was barely enough to cover my bills and rent, like I said.
+So I had to apply for a lot of, like, 12 scholarships, bursaries, awards, and over those four years, 13 I managed to remain debt-free.
+I managed to not have to 14 get a student loan.
+I did get one student loan, but 15 because I ended up getting the three -- three awards soon 16 after, I ended up repaying that, like, within a week of 17 that.
+18

+So I managed to get through my -- my bachelor's degree debt-free and winning, probably, like, \$20,000 in scholarship money over those four years, just to, like, support me and my daughter that the band I wasn't able to help with my living expenses.